Irwin C. Watson: Main career

 In 1959, Watson had a break when he took over for Nipsey Russell, who turned down work at the Baby Grand club in Harlem.

 In a 1962 Chicago Tribune article, he is described as a rising comedian.

 In 1964, Watson was among the entertainers at the NAACP festival.

 In 1965, Watson was the master of ceremony at the West Indie Calypso festival.

 A 1969 article explains that Watson had his break on a one off appearance on The Johnny Carson Show, and ever since he's been popular in nightclub circuits.

 Since his beginnings and movings forward, Watson performed stand-up comedy on the television showsThe Hollywood Palace, Kraft Music Hall, The Ed Sullivan Show, The Tonight Show, The Mike Douglas Show, etc. He was also a warmup act for musicians including Sammy Davis Jr., Paul Anka, Bobby Darin, Gladys Knight & the Pips, etc.

 In the last 15 year of his life, Watson was a cruise line entertainer.

 Style

-In a 1969, in a Chicago Tribune article it says "Irwin C. Watson is a deadpan comic with a nasty sense of humor".
+In a 1969 Chicago Tribune article, it says: "Irwin C. Watson is a deadpan comic with a nasty sense of humor".
 That same year in a Detroit Free Press article, Watson approach is described as "Watson works calmly, doesn't move much and rarely raises his voice or changes expression.
 If the front tables are empty he walks out where the people are."
 In another 1969 article by Pittsburgh Courier it is written "In the past eight years nobody has seen Irwin C. Watson laugh".

 Death

-Watson fell ill while he was working with the Norvegian Cruise Line.
-Upon his return to the U.S., he was hospitalized at Winter Park Memorial Hospital and died of a hearth-attack on February 1, 1999.
+Watson fell ill while he was working with the Norwegian Cruise Line.
+Upon his return to the U.S., he was hospitalized at Winter Park Memorial Hospital and died of a heart attack on February 13, 1999.